 Since then – as Venus has moved along in its smaller, faster orbit around the sun, preparing to pass between the Earth and sun in June of 2020 – Venus has been waning as seen from Earth.
 Around late March 2020, Venus will have passed its half-illuminated last quarter phase, and start to show itself as a waning crescent in our sky.
 Venus will shine most brightly as the evening “star” in late April/early May 2020.
 Paradoxically, it’ll be a crescent Venus shining so brightly; the brightness will stem from the planet’s nearness to Earth, as, by that time, Venus will be hot on Earth’s heels in orbit.
 Around late May and early June 2020, people with good vision might be able to see the crescent Venus with the eye alone.

 Venus will pass between us and the sun, leaving our evening sky on June 3, 2020.
 Then the planet will be at the new phase, with its sunlit side turned entirely away from us.
 It’ll be a waxing crescent Venus that reappears in the east before dawn a few days later.

-Bottom line: Video animation of the track of Venus (and other planets) from September-October 2019 to May 2020.
+Bottom line: Video animation of the track of Venus (and other planets) from the time Venus became easily visible in the evening sky around September-October 2019 to May 2020.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.